GovTechSG/seed-documentation/seed-onboarding-instructions-windows.md

 ?> The above page is displayed only for public officers and you may refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) for more information.

 GCC2 Tanium and Cloudflare WARP clients are now installed on your device.
-Microsoft Endpoint Manager Management Extension sends you a desktop notification about once the installation is complete.
+Microsoft Intune Management Extension sends you a desktop notification about once the installation is complete.

 <kbd>![settings](images/onboarding-instructions-for-windows/settings.png ':size=600')</kbd>